Bellman filtering and smoothing for state-space models: Introduction

-Bellman's equation continues to hold for the general state-space model~\eqref{DGP0}, suggesting immediate and novel extensions to the Kalman filter.
-For example, a new class of (Bellman) filters can be obtained by computing at every time step some parametric approximation of the value function; this can be viewed as a form of approximate dynamic programming (ADP, e.g.\ \citealp{bertsekas2012approximate}).
-We deviate from the literature in exploring function-space approximations rather than discretising.
-Within the class of function-space approximations, we employ arguably the simplest option: a multivariate quadratic function.
-This approximation is exact for linear Gaussian models and---given that value functions in filtering applications are typically smooth and possess global maxima---broadly applicable.

-Our quadratic approximation is parametrised by its argmax and its $m \times m$ Hessian matrix, requiring $O(m^2)$ storage and $O(m^3)$ computational complexity at every time step, the latter corresponding to the inversion of an $m\times m$ matrix.
-The cumulative computational complexity over $t$ time steps amounts to $O(m^3 t)$, thereby offering full scalability to higher dimensional state spaces.
-A key contribution of this article is the insight that using function-space rather than discrete approximations allows us to avoid the curse of dimensionality, leading to a new class of filters that are computationally frugal and turn out to be remarkably accurate.
+The basic premise of this article is that Bellman's forward and backward recursions remain valid in the context of the general state-space model~\eqref{DGP0}.
+Motivated by the exact solutions leading to the Kalman filter and RTS smoother, I deviate from the literature in exploring \emph{function-space approximations} of value functions rather than discretising.
+Computing at every time step some parametric approximation of the value function yields a new class of (Bellman) filters and smoothers.
+Within the class of function-space approximations, I employ arguably the simplest non-trivial option: a multivariate quadratic function.
+This quadratic approximation is exact for linear Gaussian models and---given that value functions in filtering applications are typically smooth and possess global maxima---broadly applicable.
+The approximation can also be viewed as a second-order Taylor expansion of a generic smooth value function.
+This simple approximation approach yields immediate and novel extensions of the Kalman filter and smoother.
+The main contribution of this article is the insight that using function-space rather than discrete approximations allows us to avoid the curse of dimensionality, leading to a new class of filters and smoothers that are computationally frugal and turn out to be remarkably accurate.

-We present explicit recursive formulas (see Table~\ref{table11}) that constitute the Bellman filter for the general state-space model~\eqref{DGP0}, allowing for nonlinear and non-Gaussian observation and state-transition equations.
-Our treatment can further accommodate degenerate densities; no approximate filters seem to be available in the literature at this level of generality.